harismallick/react_tutorial/tutorial_notes.md

 - In jsx, its 'className'.
 - Using JSX's templating engine, variables and arrays can be rendered on the DOM.
 - Objects ***cannot*** be passed to JSX inside curly braces.
 React will throw an error.
+- Objects must be mapped to serialisable data types before rendering the component.
+- See this [link](https://kinsta.com/knowledgebase/objects-are-not-valid-as-a-react-child/) for more info.
 - JSX comments need to be placed inside curly braces as well, and using C's multiline syntax.

 ```javascript